About hybrid cars and insurance

 The demand for hybrids continues to grow, and as a result, so does the need for hybrid car insurance.
 Hybrid auto insurance policies are relatively new, just like hybrid vehicles.
 Coverage that caters to this vehicle type has only been around since the late 1990s when the Toyota Prius and Honda Insight became available.

 Today, hybrid cars are available in many makes and models, including SUVs.
-Options for hybrids continues to evolve and change and an increasing number of insurers offer car insurance policies.
+Options for hybrids continue to evolve and change and an increasing number of insurers offer car insurance policies.

 How does hybrid car insurance work?